Active Listening -1

 Possible activities to review the discussion point:

 Allow a second student to share but this time walk around the room, interrupt, and turn your back to the student.
-Ask students which time demonstrated active listening.
+Ask students which situation demonstrated active listening.
 Allow the students to share how they felt when you were and were not using active listening.
 Record student responses in chart paper or the board.